SecDev-Lab/wish/README.md

 ## Overview

 wish-sh is an LLM-assisted shell that helps users execute commands by translating natural language "wishes" into executable shell commands.
 It provides a user-friendly TUI (Text-based User Interface) for reviewing suggested commands, executing them, and monitoring their execution status.
+For a comprehensive technical overview, see our [whitepaper](docs/whitepaper.md).

 ![Screenshot of wish-sh](docs/images/screenshot.png)